JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpGraphics Classes.md

 ' CompositingModeSourceCopy.
 The code creates a SolidBrush object based on a color with an ' alpha component of 128.
 The code passes the address of that brush to the Graphics.FillRectangle ' method of the Graphics object to fill a rectangle with a color that is not blended with ' the background color.
-The call to the Graphics::CompositingMode method of the Graphics ' object demonstrates how to obtain the compositing mode (which is already known in this ' case).
+The call to the Graphics.CompositingMode method of the Graphics ' object demonstrates how to obtain the compositing mode (which is already known in this ' case).
 The code determines whether the compositing mode is CompositingModeSourceCopy and ' if so, changes it to CompositingModeSourceOver.
 Then the code calls Graphics.FillRectangle